lipegemmal/PETGYN_Study/README.md

 ##  Dependencies

-Magic Touch with Pdf->Png conversion enabled. flex and bison libraries installed (only for compiling).
+ImageMagic with Pdf->Png conversion enabled. https://imagemagick.org/index.php
+flex and bison libraries installed (only for compiling).